Avizc/avizc.github.io/_posts/2018-07-29-creating-gio-head.md

     printerr('Usage: gio-head.js filename');
 } else {
     head(ARGV[0]);
-    cancel.cancel();
     loop.run();
 }
 ```

 You can see that **loop.run()** is now after our **head(ARGV[0])**!
-(Ignore that **cancel.cancell()** for now).
 This makes things more efficient for us by first checking if the conditions we're requesting aren't met (and if so return an error message), else we now first run through the program we've wrote, **head()**, then proceed to run it with **loop.run()** as everything is ready to go for us at this point.
 Huzzah!

 ## load_contents_async() and load_contents_finish() callbacks

 This part makes me really excited as it's really about language capabilities and features!
 Callback functions have typically been how we've run asynchronous operations.
-JavaScript is a single-threaded language so this has been a workaround for how we do things.
 It works, but later on it gets hard to read as it tends to self obfuscate itself into callback hell.
 That's where things like Promises kick in, with it being much easier to read, your Promise can only either pass or fail once, **try/catch** work much better with handling errors, and so on.
 Even better are **Async/Await** functions in ES7 whoo!

 Buuuuut the original GNOME libraries were built with callback functions to handle asynchronous operations, that [usually] end in **_async()** and **_finish()**.
 A skeleton example would be [**g_file_load_contents_async()**](https://developer.gnome.org/gio/stable/GFile.html#g-file-load-contents-async) and [**g_file_load_contents_finish()**](https://developer.gnome.org/gio/stable/GFile.html#g-file-load-contents-finish) nested, as it's the **_async()** and **_finish()** functions I used for my project: